Telefunken: Brand names

 The company Telefunken USA was incorporated in early 2001 to provide restoration services and build reproductions of vintage Telefunken microphones.

+In 2023, the Telefunken brand was acquired by the advisory and investment firm Gordon Brothers.

 History

 Around the start of the 20th century, two groups of German researchers worked on the development of techniques for wireless communication.
 The one group at AEG, led by Adolf Slaby and Georg Graf von Arco, developed systems for the Kaiserliche Marine; the other one, under Karl Ferdinand Braun, at Siemens, for the German Army.
 Their main competitor was the British Marconi Company.

 When a dispute concerning patents arose between the two companies, Kaiser Wilhelm II urged both parties to join efforts, creating Gesellschaft für drahtlose Telegraphie System Telefunken ("The Company for Wireless Telegraphy Ltd.") joint venture on 27 May 1903, with the disputed patents and techniques invested in it.
 On 17 April 1923, it was renamed Telefunken, The Company for Wireless Telegraphy.
 Telefunken was the company's telegraphic address.
 The first technical director of Telefunken was Count Georg von Arco.

 Telefunken rapidly became a major player in the radio and electronics fields, both civilian and military.
 Prior to World War I the company set up the first world wide network of communications and during the war they supplied radio sets and telegraphy equipment for the military, as well as building one of the first radio navigation systems for the Zeppelin force.
 The Telefunken Kompass Sender operated from 1908 to 1918, allowing the Zeppelins to navigate throughout the North Sea area in any weather.